 - I will include in my introduction a health & safety talk that sets out social distancing of 2m between every one, ensuring we all know what that looks like.

-- We will agree a simple safe signal we can all use to signal if we need more space, although being outside it is easy just to take a step back and take space, but that said it is important we agree a common language to handle any worries at the beginning of the session.
+- We will agree a simple safe signal we can all use to communicate we need more space.
+Although being outside it is easy just to take a step back, it is important we agree a common language to empower us and give us permission to communicate our needs in this situation.

 - Invitations and exercises will all be solo activities, no pair or partner work.